 Originally announced way back in early 2013, A Golden Wake has taken a while to reach completion, but I’m sure it was worth the wait.
-Ain’t easy drawing, animating and creating a pointy and clicky story, though.
+It isn’t easy drawing, animating and creating a pointy and clicky story, though.
 Especially not one that takes place in a specific non-fictional era, as that adds a lot of complications – best stay true to the source material, after all.
-Plus, finding a publisher, so that its creator would be able to actually put the game up for sale, ain’t exactly easy either.
+Plus, finding a publisher, so that its creator would be able to actually put the game up for sale, isn’t exactly easy either.
 On a personal note, I’m glad that Wadjet Eye Games was signed for that part of the process, as they have a fair amount of prior experience with the publishing of adventure games.

 Set against the backdrop of the Florida Land Boom of the 1920s, A Golden Wake is a story of an innocent man’s descent into greed and corruption, and his eventual redemption.